Key Takeaways

 Consult an attorney before accepting any settlement.
 Once you settle your UM/UIM claim and sign a release, you cannot go back and argue for stacking later.
 The time to raise stacking is before you resolve the claim — not after.

-If the insurer's refusal to stack is found to be unreasonable, you may have a bad faith insurance claim in addition to the contract claim.
-Oklahoma takes insurer bad faith seriously, and an insurer that refuses to honor valid stacking rights — particularly when separate premiums were charged — may be exposed to damages beyond the policy limits.
+If the insurer's coverage position is unreasonable, you may have a bad faith insurance claim in addition to the contract claim.
+Oklahoma takes insurer bad faith seriously, but bad faith depends on the policy, investigation, facts, and reasonableness of the insurer's position.

 How Stacking Interacts with Other Coverage